pgailinas/dip-ai-image-detection/docs/01_Build_Dataset.md

 - **This notebook is optional since all datasets are already available**
 - Only one dataset source is processed per run
-- Hash-based deduplication ensures uniqueness across datasets
+- Hash-based deduplication ensures uniqueness within a specified dataset and across all datasets
 - A reset option enables clean rebuilding of a dataset source

 ## Next Notebook